 Meaningful: Deep culture learning is not just acquiring knowledge and skills.
 Gaining intercultural insight helps us develop personally, and encourages more meaningful intercultural experiences.

 Effective: The insight and understanding that comes from deep culture learning makes us more effective living and working interculturally.
 We become the “bridge person” who can reconcile seemingly opposing viewpoints and values, and play a constructive role in a global world.

 Who developed this approach?

-The deep culture approach was developed by Joseph Shaules (PhD), through a series of seminars sponsored by the Japan Intercultural Institute, as well as through collaboration with Matthieu Kollig and Vyonne Van der Pol.
+The deep culture approach was developed by Joseph Shaules (PhD), through a series of seminars sponsored by the Japan Intercultural Institute, as well as through collaboration with Matthieu Kollig (MA) and Yvonne Van der Pol (MA).
 Course content is grounded in research into cultural and cognitive neuroscience, and social psychology.
 Seminars include information about relevant research, and are committed to academic and intellectual rigor.
-Joseph Shaules’ works also include the books: Deep Culture (Multilingual Matters); Beneath the Surface (Intercultural Press); and The Intercultural Mind (Intercultural Press).

 Our inspiration: Learning Mission—A Vision of Edward Hall